NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

     - Impostors can right click with the compass to open the sabotage menu
     - For crewmates and impostor: when a sabotage occur, their compass points instantly to the sabotage that they have to fix
     - Dead body report stops sabotage and calls emergency meeting
+    - Impostors can only have one sabotage at a time active.
+    - When sabotage is finished, crewmates and impostors compass is restored to default
     - During an emergency meeting:
         - Dead bodies and fake bodies are removed and players are ejected from their task without completion of them
         - Players can vote by clicking on the buzzer, then a gui showing all heads of players to vote is displayed